intel-lab-lkp/linux/Documentation/userspace-api/perf_ring_buffer.rst

 in snapshot mode and doesn’t touch tail pointer ``aux_tail``, this is because the AUX ring buffer can overflow in free run mode, the tail pointer is useless in this case.
-Alternatively, the callback ``auxtrace_record::find_snapshot()`` is introduced for making the decision of whether the AUX ring buffer has been wrapped around or not, at the end it fixes up the AUX buffer's head which are used to calculate the trace data size.
+Alternatively, the callback ``auxtrace_record::snapshot_has_wrapped()`` is introduced for making the decision of whether the AUX ring buffer has been wrapped around or not, at the end Perf fixes up the AUX buffer's head which are used to calculate the trace data size.

 As we know, the buffers' deployment can be per-thread mode, per-CPU